soixantecircuits/nd/TutoNeodymium.md

 * `src/components/App.vue` is an indirection, which displays the component returned by `src/lib/router.js`; usually this is the Root component in `src/Root.vue`

 If you didn't understand everything, don't worry.
 You only need to remember that the effective entry point of your app is `src/Root.vue`; and indeed, if you open it, you can see the HTML code for the content of the default showcase app, inside the `<template>` tags.

+If you don't understand what a `.vue` file is, single-file component [TODO]

 ### Writing the app